 Peacock vs. HBO Max: Which one should you pick?

 Unfortunately, there's no clear-cut answer when picking the better service between Peacock and HBO Max.
-Peacock offers a free tier and provides access to the middle tier for free to Comcast subscribers, making it hard to ignore.
-Peacock also offers a wider variety of family-friendly, on-demand, and live content.
+Peacock offers a free tier and provides access to the middle tier for free to Comcast subscribers, as well as more variety in family-friendly, on-demand, and live content.
 In contrast, HBO Max having the rights to the newest blockbuster films from Warner Bros. may be enough to sway you in that direction.
-Its content library, as a whole, is also more exclusive, mature, and critically-acclaimed.
-But, ultimately, it really depends on personal preference.
+Its content library is also more exclusive, mature, and critically-acclaimed.
+The new ad-supported HBO Max plan also makes the premier service more affordable.
+However, it really depends on personal preference.

 Stream your faves